Pietot/Lapyrinth/README.md

 > **Note**: For the generation time, I deliberately excluded Aldous-Broder and Wilson algorithms because they are truly random (""luck"" based in other words), so they are very inconsistent on a generation to another.

-If you want the values of these graphs with Aldous-Broder and Wilson algoritms, watch this:
+If you want the values of these graphs with Aldous-Broder and Wilson algorithms, watch this:

 <img src="assets/time_complexity.png">
 <a href="assets/time_complexity.csv">Download csv here</a><br><br>
 <img src="assets/memory_complexity.png">
 <a href="assets/memory_complexity.csv">Download csv here</a><br><br>

-If you want to benchmark these two benchmarks yourself:
+If you want to benchmark these algorithms yourself:

 - Download the benchmark file <a href="https://github.com/Pietot/Maze-Maker-Solver/blob/main/benchmark_generation_algorithm.py">here</a> and put it in the same folder as <a href="https://github.com/Pietot/Maze-Maker-Solver/blob/main/maze.py">maze.py</a>